r-iki/keyboard/README.md

 A new icon should appear in the status bar of Chrome OS indicating which keyboard layout is active.
 The default for "SU Keyboard" will display as "SU".
 Type `Shift+Ctrl+Space` to cycle through the available language and layout options.
-The Lushootseed layout should be shown as "EN" though other layouts also using the English layout will look that way as well.
+The Aksara sunda layout should be shown as "SU".

 Click the icon for a pop-up which will show all available layouts and which is currently active.
 You may change layouts this way as well.

-Layout by Dave Sienko (https://www.tulaliplushootseed.com)